OpenMandrivaSoftware/omdv-qa-tools/README.md

 This provides a simple check on whether a package set has been fully built.
 The script can also checks for duplicates and with the use of the --ver= option is capable of producing a list of duplicates that can be used to remove any rogue files that may be present in the repository.

+TO DO:
+Create a separate list for akonadi which uses different version numbers to the other KF5 libs.
+It may be necessary to use combined lists under the --kf flag to pick these up.
+Needs some thought